bthesorceror/air_traffic_controller/README.md

   emitter.emit('1', 'Brandon', 'Farmer');
 ```

-handleThis and handleThat will be called and receive the arguments 'Brandon' and 'Farmer'
+handleThis and handleThat will be called and receive the arguments 'Brandon' and 'Farmer'.

 Example 3: